 Please make sure you enter your complete URL.
 For example, if your site is https://yourdomain.com/ it needs to be that exact URL.
 Don’t forget the / at the end of the URL.
 If your site uses WWW or is using HTTP you need to add properties for those as well.
+Google provides multiple ways of getting your site verified and they even suggest adding multiple ways because of security.
 If you are not sure what your site has, please speak with your host provider.

 4. Click the arrow next to ‘HTML tag’ to expand the option.